yatin-ys/Stock-Back-testing-Engine/README.md

 **Step 4: Review Results**

-The results will show:
+The results are displayed for each stock individually, followed by a combined summary if multiple stocks were selected.
+The output includes:

-**Strategy Performance:** Final portfolio value, total return, Sharpe ratio, and other performance metrics.
+**Strategy Performance:** Final portfolio value, total return, Sharpe ratio, and other performance metrics for each stock.

+**Combined Portfolio Performance:** A summary of the total portfolio value and return across all selected stocks.

-**Trade History:** A detailed table of all trades executed during the backtest.
+**Trade History:** A detailed table of all trades executed during the backtest for each stock.

-**Visualizations:** Interactive charts showing portfolio value vs. HODL strategy, buy/sell signals, and stock price with moving averages or Bollinger Bands.
+**Visualizations:** Interactive charts to analyze performance (see "Visualizations" section below).

 # Performance Metrics